kkovary/Flattened-circadian-glucocorticoid-oscillations/README.md

 - [x] GO terms table for BAT
 - [x] Gene table for WAT
 - [x] Gene table for BAT
+- [ ] Downloadable table of genes from selected GO Terms or KEGG pathways

 #### Bar Plots
 - [x] Gene level for WAT